Wisconsin Science and Computing

 FAQ

-This program is applicable to students who will be graduating in Spring 2024 (i.e., are currently juniors in 4-year programs or sophomores in 3-year programs).
+The target group for this program are undergraduate students in junior standing.
 We may consider students at other seniority levels on an exceptional basis.
 This program is primarily intended to increase research participation among students from historically underrepresented groups in computing (in terms of, e.g., gender, race, socio-economic status, and disability status), and students from these groups will be given priority in the selection process.

 Our focus is on computer science and related areas, such as computer engineering, statistics, information science, and data science.
 We will consider students from all majors relevant to these areas.
 We will also consider students from other majors if they show promise and interest in computer science and any of these related areas.